Realmkeeper/engine-tutorial/README.md

-# engine-tutorial
+# Engine Tutorial Series
-An advancing series of tutorial examples for developing your own HTML5 JavaScript Game Engine
+An advancing series of tutorial examples for developing your own HTML5 JavaScript Game Engine.

+This repo contains the complete example from the end of each tutorial.